 - You could not get an appointment when you needed one.

 How do I file a grievance?

 - You or your DCR can call or write Friday Health Plans of Colorado CHP+ Customer Service Department.
-You should do this at any time.
+You should do this within 30 days from when the problem happened.
 Be sure to include your name, Member ID number, State identification (ID) number, address, and phone number.